bibekanandadatta/JHU-Dissertation-Template/README.md

 ## How to use the template on Overleaf

-I prefer using Overleaf for all of my LaTeX compilation and I recommend it strongly since Johns Hopkins provides the Overleaf premium account to all students.
-Overleaf Premium does fast compilation, allows sharing the project with multiple people (advisor, committee members, collaborator, labmates, friends, or family), allows reviews, comments, and chat options, and tracks histories which are great features to boost productivity.
-You can recover the files if you break them (hopefully you won't).
+Since Johns Hopkins provides [Overleaf premium](https://www.overleaf.com/learn/how-to/Overleaf_premium_features) to all affiliates, my recommendation is to use Overleaf for this template.
 Follow one of the two approaches to get started with this project on Overleaf.
 Then go through the `00-main.tex` file and other files to see how the template is structured.

-- If the Overleaf version is outdated for some reason (Overleaf takes a bit of time to update the templates), then you can download/clone this repository from GitHub, and compress it as a zip file.
+- You can download/clone this repository from GitHub, and compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project.
 Once imported, you can start working on it.
 But Overleaf and GitHub will not sync automatically; you have to do it to have an updated version on GitHub.